buyhandmade.ca

 30 Craft Market

-A craft show at which at least one of the displayed items are $30 or less.
+A craft show that showcases a wide variety of local artisans, crafters, and artists.
 It takes place in Peterborough, Ontario, Canada.

 Archives